mukul-bhatia/springboot-jwt/README.md

 "password":"bar"
 }

-To change the credentials, follow path : src -> main -> java -> MyUserDetailsService.java
+To change the credentials, follow path : src -> main -> java -> MyUserDetailsService.java.
 Here, edit the username and password (in Line no. 16).

 Step 3: Here, the configured port is 8080.
-To change the port number follow path : src -> main -> resources -> application.properties
+To change the port number follow path : src -> main -> resources -> application.properties.
 Here, edit the port number (in Line no. 1).

 Step 4: Now to run the project, select the project name.
 Right Click on it and select Run As -> Spring Boot App.
 Once it starts running by showing "Completed initialization", open "Postman" to test the API's.